 Let’s see how this all works!

 Fun fact: NVIDIA cannot claim credit for this technology as the company acquired it from 3dfx Interactive, which debuted it in 1998.
 At that point, the technology was slightly ahead of its time.

 However, in 2004, when SLI made its reappearance, the market for top-performing gaming equipment was ripe.

 A friend of mine fried his motherboard thinking that, as he had enough slots, he could insert graphics cards and simply boot up the computer.
 Okay, that was me.
 Still, there are a few more requirements than just a couple of available PCI-Express x16 slots.

-First, you need to check if the motherboard is SLI compatible.
-This is a really vital step, so be careful, particularly as some motherboards support SLI, others CrossFire, some both, or neither.
+First, you need to check if the motherboard is SLI-compatible.
+This is a vital step, so be careful, particularly as some motherboards support SLI, CrossFire, both, or neither.
 If you’re only going for a two-card setup, then cards can be configured to work in SLI mode.

 For example, if one is made by MSI and the other by ASUS, and the third one by Gigabyte, you’ll still be able to configure them together on the same machine.
 However, on rare occasions, it’s possible to run “mixed SLI” configurations on some cards that only have a matching core codename, such as G70, G73, G80, and so on.

 Graphics cards are set up in a master-slave configuration, which means one card will assume the role of the “master” even though the workload is distributed equally to all cards.
 In a two-card setup, the master will work on the upper part of the screen, while the slave will manage the bottom part.
 Once the slave has rendered its part of the screen, it sends it to the master, which then combines the two renders and outputs to the monitor.

 In those rare cases where the cards are mismatched, the slower or lesser card will become dominant, with the better card adjusting by either running at the same speed as the other card or disabling its extra memory.